 Habit #8: You have to work as a family

 If your kids are pigs like mine, you have to teach them.
 This takes a lot of diligence and patience to train them over the years, but if you are consistent, they will pick it up…eventually. 🙂

 Our family is very close and we work together a lot.
-Many times I will have my children go through the house and tell ME which things they notice that are out of order in the house.
+Many times I will have my children go through the house and make a checklist of the things they notice that are out of order in the house.
 Then, they clean or pick it up.
 By teaching THEM to notice things instead of me just giving them the “answers,” I’m hoping that I’m making them more aware of their surroundings and how we all work as a team.
 It is incredibly important to work as a team, rather than a mom frustrated because she has to keep nagging.

 A great example of this is the other day in our home.
 I have been asking my oldest to keep her room clean and have been giving her many, many chances; 6 months worth of chances to be exact.
 She would not do it, so her and I BOTH cleaned her room and I threw away some things that she wanted to keep.
 I explained to her that I had given her 6 months to do as I had asked, and she hadn’t, so it was MY turn to organize and clean her room.

 I also made her aware that this will be a new routine if she can’t keep it clean.
-While I don’t expect perfection, I don’t expect the floor to be so covered, you can’t walk in a room without stepping on something EVERY step you take.
+While I don’t expect perfection and a room that looks professionally cleaned, I don’t expect the floor to be so covered, you can’t walk in a room without stepping on something EVERY step you take.

 That’s ridiculous in my opinion.